EB-5 Unreserved China Final Action Date — 14-Month History & Trend

 What this trend means

-This is the largest mover on the site across the window.
-The EB-5 Unreserved Final Action Date for China advanced from 22 January 2014 to 22 September 2016 over these 13 bulletins — more than two and a half years of cutoff progress.
-Almost all of it came in two big steps.
-The line sat still for the first three bulletins, then jumped 685 days in the August 2025 bulletin (from January 2014 to December 2015).
-After another flat stretch it advanced 220 days in December 2025, then settled into smaller moves: 31 days in January 2026, 17 days in April, and 21 days in May 2026.
+The EB-5 Unreserved line for China covered more distance than any other cutoff on this site over these 14 bulletins.
+The Final Action Date advanced from 22 January 2014 to 22 September 2016 — more than two and a half years of progress — and almost all of it arrived in two large jumps.
+The line sat flat for the first three bulletins, then leapt 685 days in the August 2025 bulletin, moving from January 2014 to 8 December 2015.
+After another flat stretch through the autumn, it advanced 220 days in December 2025, then settled into smaller moves: 31 days in January 2026, 17 days in April, and 21 days in May 2026, reaching 22 September 2016.
+The June 2026 bulletin held that date unchanged.

-The EB-5 Unreserved category for China behaves differently from the older EB-1/2/3 employment lines, and the contrast is the useful context here.
-Large, irregular jumps like the 685-day step reflect how this category's demand and number availability can shift, especially as the EB-5 set-aside categories (Rural, High-Unemployment, Infrastructure) draw separately on the overall allocation.
-We are describing what the official charts recorded, not forecasting the next move — a category that has jumped sharply can just as easily hold flat for several bulletins.
-None of this is advice about any individual EB-5 petition, which depends on facts only a qualified attorney can assess.
-To see the Unreserved line against the set-aside categories, or against other countries, use the interactive trends chart linked below.
-The official Visa Bulletin controls every date shown here.
+The EB-5 Unreserved category for China behaves quite differently from the older EB-1, EB-2 and EB-3 employment lines, and that contrast is the useful context here.
+Large, irregular jumps like the 685-day step reflect how this category's demand and number availability can shift, particularly because the EB-5 reserved set-aside categories — Rural, High-Unemployment, and Infrastructure — draw separately on the overall EB-5 allocation.
+When the set-aside categories are undersubscribed, unused numbers can flow into the unreserved pool, which can produce the kind of outsized forward movement seen in this window.
+We are describing what the official charts recorded, not forecasting the next move.

 This page is for informational purposes only and does not constitute legal advice.
 Past movement does not predict future movement.
 Always confirm dates against the official Visa Bulletin, which controls.
 For advice about your individual case, consult a licensed immigration attorney or accredited representative.